Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 `/bin/sh -` or `cmd.exe /c` commands allow any user input to be processed by the command shell instead of as parameters to a pure native `system`.

 For the same reason, when using `shell_exec` or related functions, do not set the first parameter as user-supplied input.
 If the shell (like bash or cmd.exe) is used, malicious input can redirect commands, chain new commands, and in general cause more damage than otherwise possible.

+## How can Contrast help?

+- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect Command Injection vulnerabilities as they are tested by watching HTML output and encoding.
+- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Command Injection attacks at runtime.
+- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect Command Injection vulnerabilities in many applications by scanning code.
+- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.